Zero-Shot Hyperspectral Pansharpening Using Hysteresis-Based Tuning for Spectral Quality Control

 being $\eta$ a suitable overhead multiplier to be set by the user, and $B$ the number of bands.
 Therefore, one can set $N^{\rm max}$ in advance based on complexity issues, and $N_0$ and $\eta$ accordingly.
 Then, $\Delta N$ will be given by the (easy to proof) formula

 Fig.~\ref{fig:iterations} shows an example of how iterations distribute over the various bands of a PRISMA image.
 Here we set $N_{S}^{\rm max}=20, N_0=50$ and $\eta=8$. $N_{b|S}$ is shown in yellow and $N_b$ in brown, with its upper bound $N^{\rm max}_b$ in light gray.
 Although a maximum of $(1+\eta)N_0=450$ iterations per band is allowed on average, only 47 are used on the average.
 Most of the times, tuning stops because $N_{b|S}$ reaches its maximum, $N_{S}^{\rm max}=20$.
 The total number of iterations rarely exceeds $N_0=50$ and only for a group of bands, on the boundary between the visible and NIR ranges, the $N_b=N_b^{\rm max}$ exit condition is activated.
-The entire pansharpening procedure of the proposed method is summarized in Algorithm \ref{alg:rho}.

 Tab.~\ref{tab:hyperparameters} summarizes the most relevant hyperparameters of the proposed method, their selected values, and their meaning.